 FBI arrests a Milwaukee judge accused of helping a man evade immigration authorities

-MILWAUKEE (AP) — The FBI on Friday arrested a Milwaukee judge accused of helping a man evade immigration authorities, escalating a clash between the Trump administration and the judiciary over the Republican president’s sweeping immigration crackdown.
+MILWAUKEE (AP) — The FBI on Friday arrested a Milwaukee judge accused of helping a man evade immigration authorities, escalating a clash between the Trump administration and local authorities over the Republican president’s sweeping immigration crackdown.

-FBI Director Kash Patel announced on social media the arrest of Milwaukee County Circuit Court Judge Hannah Dugan, who he said “intentionally misdirected” federal agents away from a man they were trying to take into custody at her courthouse last week.
+Milwaukee County Circuit Court Judge Hannah Dugan is accused of escorting the man and his lawyer out of her courtroom through the jury door last week after learning that immigration authorities were seeking his arrest.
+The man was taken into custody outside the courthouse after agents chased him on foot.

-“Thankfully our agents chased down the perp on foot and he’s been in custody since, but the Judge’s obstruction created increased danger to the public,” Patel wrote.
+President Donald Trump’s administration has accused state and local officials of interfering with his immigration enforcement priorities.
+The arrest also comes amid a growing battle between the administration and the federal judiciary over the president’s executive actions over deportations and other matters.

 Dugan was taken into custody by the FBI on Friday morning on the courthouse grounds, according to U.S. Marshals Service spokesperson Brady McCarron.
 She appeared briefly in federal court in Milwaukee later Friday before being released from custody.
-Her next court appearance is May 15.
+She faces charges of “concealing an individual to prevent his discovery and arrest” and obstructing or impeding a proceeding.

 “Judge Dugan wholeheartedly regrets and protests her arrest.
 It was not made in the interest of public safety,” her attorney, Craig Mastantuono, said during the hearing.
 He declined to comment to an Associated Press reporter following her court appearance.

-She asked one of the officers if they had a judicial warrant and was told that the warrant was instead administrative.
-After a back-and-forth over the warrant, the affidavit says, she demanded that the arrest team speak with the chief judge and led them away from the courtroom.
+After a back-and-forth with officers over the warrant for the man, Eduardo Flores-Ruiz, she demanded that the arrest team speak with the chief judge and led them away from the courtroom, the affidavit says.

 The case is similar to one brought during the first Trump administration against a Massachusetts judge, who was accused of helping a man sneak out a back door of a courthouse to evade a waiting immigration enforcement agent.